 Smaller market caps can deliver big gains, as CoreSite shows, but there are downsides.
 A strategic shift can take a stock down hard.

 QTS Realty Trust (NYSE:QTS) made that kind of shift in 2017, moving from managed services to being a “cloud on-ramp.”
 The company insisted the new plan would mean big new opportunities, but these have taken time to develop, with repeated misses on earnings estimates taking a toll on the stock.

 QTS began life in Kansas, in 2003, expanded into Atlanta through a 2005 acquisition, and now has 25 data centers with 5.7 million square feet of rentable space.
-QTS went public in 2013 and has since doubled in price, while the dividend has also doubled to its current 44 cents.
-That represented a yield of 3.93% on April 4, and the company’s market cap stood at $2.83%.
+QTS went public in 2013 and has since doubled in price, while the quarterly dividend has also doubled to its current 44 cents.
+That represents a yield of 3.91%, and the company’s market cap stands at $2.82 billion.